flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Description^^

-    MSFS blocks all other inputs when using freelook with mouse button pressed.
+    MSFS blocks all other inputs when using freelook with the mouse button pressed.
 The TCA knob for Autobrake setting will be lost if this block lasts longer than 1.5sec.

     ^^Root Cause^^